jwgalvin/backend_mod_1_prework/section4/reflection.md

 Didn't really notice anything in particular.
 It helped to walk away when I was stumped by something.
 When I walked away and came back I figured out what I was doing wrong in a couple of minutes.

 1. In your own words, what is a Class?

-A class is a collection different things (variables, object, method, and data) that work together.
+- A class is a collection different things (variables, object, method, and data) that work together.
-1. What is an attribute of a Class? a specific property of an object.
+1. What is an attribute of a Class?

+- A specific property of an object.
 1. What is behavior of a Class?

-A function or subroutine that change how it behaves.
+- A function or subroutine that change how it behaves.

 1. In the space below, create a Dog class with at least 2 attributes and 2 behaviors:

 ```ruby